sydneycytometry/CAPX/README.md

 For usage instructions, please see https://github.com/sydneycytometry/CAPX/wiki/CAPX-usage-protocol.

-**Citation**
+## Citation ##

 If you use these scripts in your work, please cite this github using the information below.
-You can cite the specific version that you used in your work (most recent version = v2.5).
+You can cite the specific version that you used in your work.

 Ashhurst, T. M. (2018).
 Cytometry Analysis Pipeline for large and compleX dataests v2.5.
 GitHub repository.
 DOI: TBC, repository: https://github.com/sydneycytometry/CAPX.